How is CTC calculated?

 The meaning of CTC for a layman is the cost that a company bears for an employee.
 Its components can be monetary as well as non-monetary.
 As discussed above CTC structure includes many deductibles that form a part of the overall salary.
 These do not come in the employee’s hand.
 This makes the meaning of CTC confusing.
 In this scenario, the concept of take home salary comes in.

-Employers should differentiate all the components while handing out the job offer letter so that the employees can understand what their take home salary is.
+Some employers choose to outline salary components in offer letters to support clarity, depending on organisational policy and practice.
 In comparison to CTC, the take home salary is the amount deposited in the employee’s account every month.
 This is calculcated and transferred, after all the necessary deductions like PF, TDS, PT, etc.

 Your monthly take home salary is the actual amount that you are paid after taking away all the deductions from your gross salary.
 It could be confusing, let us simplify it with an example.